amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 18.md

-As the one armed Elminster kneels on the bow of the ship,
+As the one armed Elminster kneels on the bow of the ship, his form quivers with the power of the Void Fragment.